Richmond Bus Accident Attorney

 Some of the most common causes of bus accidents include, but are not limited to:

-driver fatigue.
-By some estimates, as much as 30% or more of bus accidents involve a
+fatigue.
+By some estimates, as much as 30% or more of bus accidents involve

-fatigued driver.
-Because of their work, some bus drivers suffer from sleep
+a fatigued driver.
+Because of their work, some bus drivers suffer from

-deprivation and disrupted sleep cycles.
-In addition, drivers may be driving
+sleep deprivation and disrupted sleep cycles.
+In addition, drivers may

-for an excessive number of hours and fail to take appropriate rest and
+be driving for an excessive number of hours and fail to take appropriate

-sleep breaks.
-Many commercial bus and motor coach companies are in competition
+rest and sleep breaks.
+Many commercial bus and motor coach companies are

-for business and seek to increase their profits, often resulting in strain
+in competition for business and seek to increase their profits, often

 Lack of Driver Training & Experience